 4.3.3.
 Use of Available Environmental Information

-Regulating agencies may allow the applicant to use existing data and information from a project application to a federal agency or other authoritative sources, when complying with the requirements for the Resource and Use Inventory and Effects Evaluation.
+Regulating agencies may allow the applicant to use existing data and information from other authoritative sources, when complying with the requirements for the Resource and Use Inventory and Effects Evaluation.

 4.3.4.
 Inventory Content